f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 Monitoring VELOS Power Supply Controller Status via API
 ------------------------------------------------------

-Each VELOS chasis has multiple power supply controllers that are fully redundant.
+Each VELOS chassis has multiple power supply controllers that are fully redundant.
 In the CX410 chassis there are two psu-controllers, and in the CX1610 chassis there are 4 psu controllers.
 You can monitor their status with the following API call.
-You can replace **component=psu-controller-1** at the end of the API call with **component=psu-controller-2** or replace it with whichever psu-contrller number you wish to monitor.
+You can replace **component=psu-controller-1** at the end of the API call with **component=psu-controller-2** or replace it with whichever psu-controller number you wish to monitor.

 .. code-block:: bash